xtealer/c-101/README.md

    - `Find an item comparing to the ones readed`

 4. Show on screen the letters inside a given word in alphabetic order.

+5. Store 5 int values in a vector and solve the following operations:

+   - `print the items on screen`

+   - `sum and the items and show on screen`

+   - `find the average of these`

+   - `find the amount of even numbers`

+   - `find the amount of odd number`

+   - `find the amount of negative numbers`

+   - `find the amount of positive numbers`

+   - `find the sum of numbers between 50 and 100 (inclusive)`

+   - `find the average of numbers between 100 and 200 (inclusive)`

+6.